05 May Fernando de Noronha: Remote, Wild and Beautiful

-I heard this countless times when I was traveling in Brazil and long before reaching this remote island I was curious and wondering why it appeared to be such a coveted destination.
+I heard this countless times while traveling through Brazil and long before reaching this remote island I was curious and wondering why it appeared to be such a coveted destination.

 Remoteness certainly accounts for the fascination but there’s much more to Fernando de Noronha’s charm.

-Discovered in 1503 by a Portuguese expedition including the Italian explorer, navigator and cartographer Amerigo Vespucci, the archipelago is about 340 km (211 miles) from the Brazilian coast and because of its isolation the Portuguese did not care much about the island until 1737, when their presence became more apparent and permanent.
+Discovered in 1503 by a Portuguese expedition including the Italian explorer, navigator, and cartographer Amerigo Vespucci, the archipelago is about 340 km (211 miles) from the Brazilian coast.
+Because of its isolation, the Portuguese did not care much about the island until 1737 when their presence became more apparent and permanent.

 Fernando de Noronha: not the usual luxury beach destination

-Forget the Maldives’ luxury resorts (certainly beautiful albeit often – at least in my opinion – a little ‘artificial’).
+Forget the Maldives’ luxury resorts (certainly beautiful albeit often – at least in my opinion – somehow ‘artificial’).

-Since water, fuel and electricity are scarce and real estate development has been tightly controlled, most accommodation on the island are simple pousadas (or local guesthouses) and there are only a few more upscale hotels but certainly not comparable to what you would usually find in a luxury hotel chain or resort.
+Since water, fuel, and electricity are scarce and real estate development has been tightly controlled, most accommodations on the island are simple pousadas (or local guesthouses).
+There are only a few more upscale hotels but certainly not comparable to what you would usually find in a luxury hotel chain or resort.

 For the same reasons, as well as because of its remoteness and the strict limitation in the number of visitors allowed, Fernando de Noronha is an expensive destination.

-The pousada where I was staying – like, I think, most of them – was simple but clean and I had what I consider one of the best possible treats: my personal hammock hanging in the porch, where I spent hours reading a good book or just taking a nap, lulled by the rhythmic rocking and the sound of the wind.
+The pousada where I was staying – like, I think, most of them – was simple but clean and I had what I consider one of the best possible treats: my personal hammock hanging in the porch.
+When I was not exploring one of the many Fernando de Noronha breathtaking beaches, I spent hours reading a good book or just taking a nap, lulled by the rhythmic rocking and the sound of the wind.

 I experienced a similar concept of luxury – not based on expensive things or service, but on exclusivity and remoteness – the following year in Los Roques, the awesome Venezuelan archipelago with its turquoise, crystal-clear waters.
 And I knew, once for all, that secluded places, with limited people, are what I call the ultimate luxury.